Mooreiche/AIBackup/README.md

 # AIBackup
 *DO NOT DELETE ANYONE OUT OF THE CREDITS JUST ADD YOUR NAME TO IT!!!*

 This is my first GTA Script/Mod i did myself.
 Like the Scripts/Mods i publish for other Games you can edit, reupload, fix, delete, sniff, smoke or what ever you want with this script.
+Just do not delete anyone out of the credits and add your name to it!

 ## CREDITS